Jencreate/DATA201SJM/README.md

 ## Disclamer
 The /Code/ folder contains the code files and the final product of our project.
+- Please refer to the README_CODE_EXPLANATION file inside the /Code/ folder for instructions on running the notebooks

 ## Communications
 [Data201 spreadsheet](https://ucliveac-my.sharepoint.com/:x:/g/personal/giulio_dallariva_canterbury_ac_nz/EXfVIUJL1_9Ht4c6cWnsGpIBae2wTYfxLSKB75ysXFgDbA?e=rhrdFu)